Red Cross and Harlem Globetrotters Partner to Bring Help and Hope to Families at Risk for Disasters

 “This partnership brings two great American organizations together in order to achieve a common goal—to help people in need and to put smiles on people’s faces,” said Howard Smith, President of the Harlem Globetrotters.
 “We look forward to helping the Red Cross achieve their goals by incorporating their messaging into everything we do on and off the court.”

-Click here to get tickets!
-For more information, visit redcross.org/Globetrotters.
-You can also support the Red Cross by texting ASSIST to 90999 to make a $10 donation.
-To learn more about the Harlem Globetrotters, please visit harlemglobetrotters.com.
+For more information about donating to the Red Cross, visit Redcross.org/Globetrotters.
+People can also support the Red Cross by texting ASSIST to 90999 to make a $10 donation, and by visiting Redcrossblood.org or calling 1-800- RED CROSS to schedule an appointment to donate blood or platelets near you.
+To learn more about the Harlem Globetrotters, please visit Harlemglobetrotters.com.